carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 </a>

-MEGAHIT is a NGS de novo assembler for assembling large and complex metagenomics data in a time- and cost-efficient manner.
+MetaSPAdes is a NGS de novo assembler for assembling large and complex metagenomics data in a time- and cost-efficient manner.

 ~~~
-    megahit -1 SAMPLE_1.fastq  -2 SAMPLE_2.fastq  -m 0.5  -t 12  -o megahit_result
+    metaspades.py -1 data/JC1A_R1.fastq.gz -2 data/JC1A_R2.fastq.gz -o assembly_JC1A &
 ~~~
 {: .source}

 ~~~
-megahit: command not found
+metaspades.py: command not found
 ~~~
 {: .error}